bdemaree06/OpCon-Twilio-PhoneCalls/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
+A Twilio account is required for this script to work.
+You need to record your Twilio Account SID, Authentication Token, and Twilio Number and provide them to the script.

 # Instructions
+The TwilioConfiguration.docx has more information on how to configure OpCon to run this powershell script.

 # License
 Copyright 2019 SMA Technologies